 How do we come to terms with the fact that the world is being pulled in a direction that to some of us feels almost alien, (especially those of us over the age of fifty)… The world is becoming more and more technologically driven.
 Devices like iPad Air 2, the iMac and the iPhone six are increasingly being used by the younger generation.
 Children now have these gadgets, which in the recent past graduates would have received as gifts!

-Dating which is a custom as old as time itself, appears to be adapting to these new technologies.
-Take for example Tinder, which is an on-line dating app.
-When it first arrived on the scene it was used more as a hook-up/casual sex app because it finds you potential matches based on their proximity to you.
+Dating which is a custom as old as time itself appears to be adapting to these new technologies.
+Take for example Tinder, which is an online dating app.
+When it first arrived on the scene it was used more as a casual dating app because it finds you potential matches based on their proximity to you.
 New research shows that there are now fifty million active users on Tinder, who check their accounts eleven times per day and spend an average of ninety minutes per day on the app.
 Tinder is mostly used by young people.

 A variety of complex issues contribute to the overall problem, one of which is easy or instant gratification, this in the form of casual sex; short term trysts; and the usual technological suspects, such as online porn; virtual-reality girlfriends; anime cartoons and so on.
 Others are opting out altogether and replacing love and sex with urban pastimes.